Art of Nursing Competency Framework:

 By articulating these competencies along a continuum of professional development, observable behaviours, and assessment strategies aligned to educational levels this framework builds on nursing theory and educational practice.

-The work draws on nursing theory (Carper, 1978; Pepleu, 1988), Chinn & Kramer, 2018), relational practice literature (McCormack & McCance, 2017), competency development in health and the arts (Lynch 2010), and creative health evidence (National Centre for Creative Health [NCCN], 2023), Lynch (2026), the framework reframes nursing capability as both scientific and artful, cultural practice.
+My work draws on nursing theory (Carper, 1978; Pepleu, 1988, Chinn & Kramer, 2018), relational practice literature (McCormack & McCance, 2017), competency development in health and the arts (Lynch 2010), and creative health evidence (National Centre for Creative Health [NCCN], 2023), Lynch (2026), the framework reframes nursing capability as both scientific and artful, cultural practice.

 Florence Nightingale